 What Is A Data Feed

-Put simply, a data feed is a file which contains all of the relevant information that you will need to send to Google in order to run Google Shopping Ads.
+Put simply, a data feed is a file which contains all of the relevant information that you will need to send to Google in order to list products on google shopping.
 In order to get the best results from your Shopping Campaigns, it is important to include as much information as you can in this feed and more importantly you’ll need to make sure that this stays up to date whenever you make changes to the website.
 Some of the most important product attributes that you need to have include:

 - Product ID, Title, Description, URL & Image URL